-Course Description: management and how they may take an active role in shaping future society.Geography is the study of places, people and environments, and their interrelationships, and integrates knowledge from the natural sciences, social sciences and humanities.
+Course Description: Are you interested in what is happening in our world?
+Do you see yourself as wanting to create a globally sustainable future?
+If you are interested in and engaged by the world in which you live, this course is for you.
+Geography is a life-long interest, stimulating a natural curiosity about how and why the world's people and their environments are so varied.
+There are four primary reasons why students should study the course of Geography: Geography provides knowledge of the earth and helps people to plan and make decisions about the world.
+Geography provides an intellectual challenge to reach an understanding of the variable character of life on our planet With a strong grasp of Geography, students are well prepared in a changing world The study of Geography provides an important information base on which students investigate contemporary issues and to explore the importance of effective management and how they may take an active role in shaping future society.
+Geography is the study of places, people and environments, and their interrelationships, and integrates knowledge from the natural sciences, social sciences and humanities.
 Geography promotes understanding of the role of natural systems and human activity in shaping the world and how they may vary from place to place.
 As a discipline, Geography prepares students for post-school studies and future employment and for active participation as informed citizens.
-Geography provides students with knowledge helpful in understanding key issues involved in a wide variety of exciting careers, such as:• Urban planning • Digital technologies • Engineering • Law • Weather and climate science • Environmental science Course Structure Public health Preliminary Course Earth's natural systems (40 indicative hours) People, patterns and processes (40 indicative l Human-environment interactions (20 indicative Geographical Investigation (20 indicative hour Global sustainability (30 indicative hours) Rural and urban places (45 indicative hours) Ecosystems and global biodiversity (45 indicative nours) ⁄e houi s) HSC Course External Assessment % Internal Assessment % A three-hour written examination plus 10 minutes reading time 100 Internal Tasks 100 HSC Assessment Section I - objective response questions 15 Knowledge and understanding of course content 40 Section II - 4-6 short-answer questions 45 Geographical skills and tools 20 Section III - one structured extended- response question 20 Geographical inquiry and research, including fieldwork 20 Section IV - unstructured extended- response question 20 Communication of geographical information, ideas and issues in appropriate forms 20
+Geography provides students with knowledge helpful in understanding key issues involved in a wide variety of exciting careers, such as: Urban planning Digital technologies Law Weather and climate science Environmental science Course Structure Public health Environmental economics Preliminary Course Earth's natural systems (40 indicative hours) People, patterns and processes (40 indicative hours) Human-environment interactions (20 indicative hours) Geographical Investigation (20 indicative hours) HSC Course Global sustainability (30 indicative hours) Rural and urban places (45 indicative hours) Ecosystems and global biodiversity (45 indicative hours) External Assessment % Internal Assessment % A three-hour written examination plus 10 minutes reading time Internal Tasks Section I - objective response questions 15 Knowledge and understanding of course content 40 HSC Assessment Section II - 4-6 short-answer questions 45 Geographical skills and tools 20 Section III - one structured extended- response question 20 Geographical inquiry and research, including fieldwork 20 Section IV - unstructured extended- response question 20 Communication of geographical information, ideas and issues in appropriate forms 20 1 1